 NCP - National contact point

-- reinforcing and extending the excellence of the Union's science base
+- strengthening and expanding the excellence of the Union's research

-- boosting key technologies and solutions underpinning EU policies and the UN’s Sustainable Development Goals
+- boosting key technologies and solutions in support of EU policies and the United Nations' sustainable development goals

-- stimulating market-creating breakthroughs and ecosystems conducive to innovation
+- stimulating the market to create breakthroughs and ecosystems to promote innovation

 - optimising strengths & potential for a more innovative Europe

-All information about Horizon 2020 and the activities of NCP Flanders can be found on NCPflanders.be.
+All information on Horizon 2020, Horizon Europe, Digital Europe and the activities of NCP Flanders can be found at NCPflanders.be.